brandonsaldan/Kitsune/README.md

 If done correctly, Kitsune should begin searching through the .txt you provided.
 When it's finished, you should see two new .txt files in the `Kitsune` folder.
 The one called `Available` contains a list of available usernames.

-When a user gets banned or deactivates their account, the username they had will show up in `Available`, but will not be able to be set as a username.
+When a user gets banned or deactivates their account, the username they had will still show up in `Available`, but will not be able to be set as a username.

 I am not responsible for any damage or unwanted consequences this application may cause.